eylemugurel/ExampleDistccMacos/README.md

 This project presents a comprehensive analysis of utilizing the *distcc* tool for distributed compilation on macOS.

-In summary, while distcc operates effectively with command-line build systems such as Makefiles and Ninja, it is not compatible with Xcode as of today.
-Further details on this limitation are provided later in the documentation.

 ## Installation

 A minimum of two Mac machines is required for this experiment.
 Ensure that the following tools are installed on each machine.